Erlemar/dswok/General ML/Linear Regression.md

   - supervised
 ---

-Linear regression is a supervised algorithm or a statistical method that learns to model a dependent variable (target) as a function of some independent variables (features) by finding a line (or surface) that best "fits" the data.
+Linear regression is a supervised algorithm or statistical method that learns to model a dependent variable (target) as a function of some independent variables (features) by finding a line (or surface) that best "fits" the data.
 For linear regression, we assume the target to be continuous (a number), for [[Logistic regression]] we assume target to be discrete (has a finite number of classes).

 ### Simple Linear Regression
 $y = β₀ + β₁x + ε$